 At Vintage Homes and Millwork, we offer many wood species for a variety of projects – including doors, homes, cabinets, and more – but the above tend to be our most requested when it comes to designing a custom wood door.
 When you are ready to begin your custom door project, you’ll want to consider these wood species and whether or not the color and style fit your décor, and if the wood itself will stand up to your intended use.

-For more information, or to begin your custom wood door project with Vintage Homes and Millwork, give us a call at 717.687.0292 or contact us here.
+For more information, or to begin your custom wood door project with Vintage Millwork and Restoration, give us a call at 717.687.0292 or contact us here.